akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 5. This repository contains the ARM template and Parameter file which will provision a Virtual Machine Scale set and deploy an application on it.
 You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a separate browser tab.

-6. Now, you'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
+6. Now, you will need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
 Run the following command to open the parameters file in the **visual studio code**.
 Please ensure to modify the **vmssName** and **adminSshKey** values in the parameters file.

        code azuredeploy.parameters.json